 The meaning of flowers is joyously simple: they’re a symbol of life, nature and renewal.
-That’s why they make a thoughtful gift on any occasion, whether it’s to celebrate a move into a new home, a birthday or simply to say a special thank you.
+That’s why they make a thoughtful gift on any occasion, whether it’s to celebrate a move into a new home, a birthday, a special thank you or of course, at Christmas too.

 There’s a lot to be said for making your own bouquets to give as gifts.
 Buy individual stems, choose the wrapping and the ribbon and spend some time putting them together.
 It doesn’t matter if you’re not an expert florist: the thought that’s gone into your arrangement will shine through and make the gift that much more meaningful.